jtdaugherty/vty/README.md

  - Patches written completely or partially by AI are unlikely to be accepted.
 Please disclose any AI use.
+ - Use good commit hygiene: each commit should make a single, independent logical change and its commit message should clearly describe the motivation for that change and what it does at a high level.
+If a commit changes something that has tests, the commit should also include test changes as well, or add new tests if possible.
+"WIP" commits, commits that mix up style and substance (e.g. reformatting style while also adding a feature), etc., are to be avoided.
  - If you want to take on big things, talk to me first; let's have a design/vision discussion before you start coding.
 Create a GitHub issue and we can use that as the place to hash things out.